 - ½ cup half and half more or less to taste

-- While potatoes are in the microwave, chopped and cook bacon in a large dutch oven over high heat for 10 minutes or until edges are crispy.
+- While potatoes are in the microwave, chop and cook bacon in a large dutch oven over high heat for 10 minutes or until edges are crispy.
 When done, scoop out cooked bacon pieces and set aside on a plate or in a bowl.
-Drain excess bacon fat and return unwashed pot to the stove.
+Drain excess bacon fat and return unwashed pot to stove.
 Keep heat on high.

 - Add sausage to dutch oven along with cayenne pepper and diced onion.
 Cook for 5 minutes, stirring every minute or so.
 Add minced garlic then cook for an additional minute or until sausage is browned.

-- Add cooked bacon to pot along with chicken broth, chicken bullion, kale and drained navy beans.
+- Add cooked bacon to pot along with potatoes, chicken broth, chicken bullion, kale and drained navy beans.
 Bring to a boil.